Gira tu dispositivo para una experiencia óptima

 FOUNDATION In 1695, the Discalced Carmelites settled in the Cerro de la Cruz hillside where they built a convent; today only the ruins of the church remain.
 It became a municipal district of Jerez de la Frontera and achieved independence as a municipality in its own right in 1995.

 San José is very near to the reservoirs of Guadalcacín II and Los Hurones.
 The former has an artificial beach where visitors can go swimming and practice different water sports such as kayaking, rowing, surfing, or sailing.
-The “Charco de los Hurones” reservoir, as the latter is popularly known, is surrounded by beautiful mountain landscapes and exuberant vegetation, an ideal spot to spend the day in contact with nature or fishing.
+The “Charco de los Hurones” reservoir, as the latter is popularly known, is surrounded by beautiful landscapes, an ideal spot to spend the day in contact with nature.

 Video andaluz cheese